stakater/ami-baker/README.md

 ### How to run
-To build your Core OS based AMI, you need to run the scrip `bake-ami.sh`.
+To build your Core OS based AMI, you need to run the script `bake-ami.sh`.

 The parameters for the script are as follows: